johnsonsdictionary/johnsons-dictionary/particles/README.md

-# interjections
+# particles

-Initial cache of interjections
+Initial cache of particles